Access Information for the New Theatre Oxford, August 2021

 The traditional style auditorium seats 1,785, and is an art deco design dating back to the 1930s.
 There are red flip up seats.
 In the stalls the seating is arranged in three blocks and the aisles slope down towards the stage.

 Please note that this information has been provided by the theatre and you may still have some queries.
-In this case, we would ask you to contact the theatre direct for clarification.
+In this case, we would ask you to contact the theatre directly for clarification.

 Further Information and Contact Details

-If you wish, an orientation and familiarisation visit can be organised.
+If you wish, an orientation and familiarisation visit can be organised through the above contacts.